qiwik/sports-parser/README.md

 - add a log for good or bad work;
 - add a log for search history;
 - do some refactoring;
-- realize search not only on one page;
+- realize search not only on one page.
-- do foolproofs etc.

 ## Current versions:

+### 12.09.2020:
+Add:
+- information about good or bad results of the search;
+- foolproofs for input tag;
+- fixed the issue related to len of the input tag on windows.

 ### 11.09.2020:
 Web-application can: